Applications of topological cyclic homology to algebraic K-theory: Structural results

 \subsection{Back to algebraic geometry}

 Grothendieck designed $K_0$ to answer questions in algebraic geometry and the trace methods were from the start built around Chern characters.
 As we've seen, $\TC$ doesn't always behave well with respect to localizations, but in the smooth case many things are fine, and Geisser and Hesselholt set up a successful theory for $\TC$ of schemes in \cite{MR1743237} via hypercohomology as an alternative to $\TC$ of the exact category of algebraic vector bundles.
-Along the way they also provide a lot of structural insight and important results -- for instance the appendix where they establish the multiplicative properties of the theory.
+Along the way they also provide a lot of structural insight and important results.
 In subsequent papers Geisser and Hesselholt follow up with a string of impressive calculation, much, but not all, in positive characteristic.
 This line of investigation continues to bear fruit, with calculations in algebraic geometry and feeding back to the theory, see for instance \cite{MR2171226}.

-Some more recent results in this direction are connected with Hodge theory, see \eg Bhatt, Morrow and Scholze's \cite{MR3905467} and \cite{MR3949030}.
+Some more recent results in this direction are connected with $p$-adic Hodge theory, see \eg Bhatt, Morrow and Scholze's \cite{MR3905467} and \cite{MR3949030}.
 Scholze's theory of perfectoid rings plays a central r\^ole here, as does Hesselholt's much earlier paper \cite{MR2222509}.
-This is a point of departure where the interest in the homological side becomes clear, even at the expense of the connections to K-theory.
+A commutative $\Z_p$-algebra $R$ is perfectoid if there exists a nonzero-divisor $\pi\in R$ with $p\in\pi^pR$ such that $R$ is complete and separated in the $\pi$-adic topology and such that the Frobenius $\phi\colon R/\pi\to R/\pi$ is a bijection.